Porter-smith/vanilla-sonner/README.md

-Certainly!
-Here's the updated README with professional wording, clearly stating that the project is not finished and should not be used in production yet:

----

 ![hero](.github/assets/cover.jpeg)
 **Note:** This is a highly experimental project. **Do not use it in production yet as it is a work in progress.**